Etherlyweiner/CryptoBot/README.md

 ## License

+This is a private, proprietary software project intended for personal use only.
+All rights reserved.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the PRIVATE_LICENSE file for details.

 ## Disclaimer